use-ink/ink/ARCHITECTURE.md

 ```

 __Important:__ If a developer writes a contract for a chain that deviates
-from the default Substrate types, they have to make sure to use that
+from the default Polkadot SDK types, they have to make sure to use that
 chain's `Environment`.